“Who brings a suitcase full of black to the Caribbean?”

 Which designers, trends and movements do you want to know more about?

-P.S.
-The images in this post are from shopbop.com.
-I’m an affiliate for this site, which means that I earn a bit from every sale generated from my website.
+Oh, and just so you know, these images are from shopbop.com, where I’m an affiliate.
+That means that I earn a bit from every sale generated from my website.
 That said, I only work with companies I love and that I think you’ll love too.
+And trust me, this one is a lot of fun.